How to manage BibLaTeX across time and cultures#

 Preservation with double braces is useful elsewhere too.
 Another common problem is that many latinised scripts

-contain special characters requiring escaping with double braces like this Arabic example:
+contain special characters requiring double braces like this Arabic example:

 1